-To rock a true pompadour, you’ll need your hair to be long enough to lay flat on top of your head when combed back.
+To rock a proper pompadour, you’ll need your hair to be long enough to lay flat on top of your head when combed back.
 Similar to a quiff in cut, it’s the styling that’s key here.
 The ‘pomp’ is styled back, as opposed to the ‘up and forward’ of the quiff.
 Classically, they’re set firmly in place with a strong pomade.

 Modern bowl cut:

 Now’s the time to eradicate any presumptions you had about the bowl cut.
-The modern bowl cut has actually become a favoured style of late.
+The modern bowl cut has actually become a favored style of late.
 Ask your barber for a subtle fade from long to short, while keeping the longer top choppy and uneven.

 For a more individual look, ask for an undercut to achieve a starker contrast between the ‘bowl’ and the shorter hair.

 A military or short crew cut is a very short fade, culminating in slightly longer hair on the top.
 However, the top hair remains very neat, sharp and short too, therefore differing from the classic taper.
 Characterized by neatness and simplicity, this cut is daily maintenance-free but requires trimming fairly frequently.